 If you're working with a space that has high ceilings, consider papering up to the dado rail with one printed wallpaper, then using a second above it.

-In this instance, picking up an accent shade from the leaf and floral designed paper creates a colour link that allows the pair to sit happily together on one wall, while the all-over print’s textural appearance ensures it doesn’t fight with the pictorial design below.
+In this instance, picking up an accent shade from the leaf and floral designed paper creates a color link that allows the pair to sit happily together on one wall, while the all-over print’s textural appearance ensures it doesn’t fight with the pictorial design below.
 Find similar floral wallpapers at John Lewis & Partners

 Love a bold wallpaper?
 Find more statement wallpaper design ideas in our guide.

-2. Be inspired by Moroccan interiors
+2. Be inspired by 70s interiors

-Moroccan interiors mix patterns and prints with ease, and introducing the typical designs can be a quick route to room scheming success.
+The seventies were a time when people mixed patterns and prints with ease, and introducing the typical designs can be a quick route to room scheming success.

 3. Give traditional pattern a contemporary edge